 Tim Manning

 Over the years, I've trained with some of the most respected improv teachers in the world, including Patti Stiles, David Razowsky, and the members of TJ & Dave.
 My longest and most formative performing experience was with Peareshakes, where I spent over eight years exploring grounded, relationship-driven, theatrical improv.
 I've also performed with The No More Marys and ET Improv.
-All of this feeds directly into how I teach: practical, supportive, and focused on helping people trust their own instincts rather than trying to "get it right".
+All of this shapes how I teach — creating a space where people feel safe to take risks rather than worrying about getting it right.
+My students leave not with a set of rules to follow, but with a growing confidence in their own instincts.

 Through improv, I love helping people build confidence, reconnect with their imagination, and enjoy the simple pleasure of making something together — moment by moment.